Let’s start with a few questions:

 For whom did Sri Ram fight an epic battle with the demon king Ravana?

-I am quite sure that you have been deluded by modern TV serials or some useless fantasy books or online articles that claim that Sri Ram fought a war with Ravana for the pride of his clan!
-This is nothing but utter nonsense.
+Some are deluded by modern TV serials or a few fantasy books or online articles that claim that Sri Ram fought a war with Ravana for the pride of his clan!
+This is not true.

-First of all, I want to make it clear that no mortal on this earth can describe the divine relationship between Bhagwan Sri Ram and Mata Sita, but this answer is for those who haven’t even read a Shlok of Valmiki Ramayana and question the Pati Dharma (or the role as a husband) of Bhagwan Sri Ram (who is the embodiment of Dharma itself).
+First of all, let’s make it clear that no mortal on this earth can describe the divine relationship between Bhagwan Sri Ram and Mata Sita, but this answer is for those who didn’t get a chance read Valmiki Ramayana and question the Pati Dharma (or the role as a husband) of Bhagwan Sri Ram (who is the embodiment of Dharma itself).

 “Oh, Sita!
 Let your thought made about forests be given up.
 It is indeed said that forest with its wilderness is fraught with many dangers.”